 Since she joined the company in 2011, the young CEO of Rosewood Hotels & Resorts has turned a small U.S. luxury brand into a truly global one, with 19 properties and counting (the latest arrival: Washington, D.C. in April).
 But no matter where in the world her work takes her, Cheng, 34, finds time each day to connect with her family in Hong Kong.
-Read on to learn more about Cheng’s travel style, and then check out our AFAR Guide to Hong Kong for a list of her favorite hometown haunts.
+Read on to learn more about Cheng’s travel style.

 Let’s play spin the globe—name the one place you’ve always wanted to go.

 Machu Picchu.
 It’s one of the wonders of the world; it must be completely awe-inspiring.
 We’re opening up a Rosewood hotel in Sao Paulo in a couple of years and I’m hoping that on one of my business trips to South America I can make a detour.

 What’s your spirit city?
 (Where do you want to return to over and over?)

 I love visiting new cities and experiencing new things, but London is at the top of my list if I want to go back to a comfort zone.
 I find London very inspirational—it’s so dynamic, and there is always something new to discover.

 Do you have a travel ritual?

 I always have an iPad loaded with new movies for the plane!